varnish/Varnish-Book/varnish_book.rst

       Varnish 3.x has a *hit_for_pass* return action.
       In Varnish 4, this action is achieved by setting ``beresp.uncacheable`` to ``true``.
       The `hit-for-pass`_ section explains this in more detail.

+..
+TOFIX: Here there is an empty page in slides
+..
+Look at util/strip-class.gawk

 The Initial Value of ``beresp.ttl`` ...................................